DavidEmmel/HA_Addons/alexa_shopping_list_scraper/README.md

-# Amazon Shopping List Scraper DE
+# Amazon Shopping List Scraper DE2
 ** This project is based on (https://github.com/jtbnz/amazon_shopping_list/) by https://github.com/jtbnz **

 The project scrapes the Amazon Shopping List page and add the items to the Home Assistant Shopping List (todo list) every 3 minutes.